 - a transfer of a business occurs as described in the FW Act.

 Who must receive the Statement?

-An employer must give each new employee the Statement before (or as soon as practicable after) the employee starts his or her employment.
-The employer is not required to give the employee the Statement more than once in 12 months.
+An employer must give each new employee the Statement before (or as soon as practicable after) the employee starts their employment.

 This may occur by any means, for example: